Platinum Price | Current and Forecast

 Price History & Forecasts

-Prices in Multiple Locations
+Prices in Multiple Countries / World Regions

 Plans Starting at $299 USD /year

+Platinum Handling.
 Platinum is an extremely valuable material, so its transportation is usually done using highly safe trucks with trained personal.
-Since it is one of the most unreactive elements in existence, no other special measures must be taken to preserve platinum in its normal form.
+Since it is one of the most unreactive elements in existence, no other special measures must be taken to preserve Platinum in its normal form.
 Platinum must be accompanied by a certification of assay and must be delivered to the depository by an exchange-approved carrier in order to maintain the chain of integrity.

+Platinum Production.
 Raw materials and the respective production processes employed in the manufacturing of Platinum are listed below.

-- Copper/nickel anodic slimes/mud (sulfating roast process/hydrometallurgical refining; platinum is recovered as a byproduct)
+- Copper/nickel anodic slimes/mud (sulfating roast process/hydrometallurgical refining; Platinum is recovered as a by-product)